-- You don't have to use the prescription reimbursement form, but it will help us process the

-information faster.
-Your request must be written, and be signed and dated by you, an

-authorized representative, or a licensed prescriber.
-You must include the following

-information with your request:
+- You don't have to use the prescription reimbursement form, but it will help us process the information faster.
+Your request must be written, and be signed and dated by you, an authorized representative, or a licensed prescriber.
+You must include the following information with your request:

 - First and last name

 - o Telephone number

 - Date of birth

-- Gender
+- o Gender

 - Member ID

 - Mailing address

 - The name, address, and telephone number of the pharmacy that filled your prescription

 - Date(s) the prescription was filled

 - Diagnosis code and description

 - Name of medication

 - Prescription number

-- o For compound medications, the following information is needed
+- $\circ$ For compound medications, the following information is needed

 - Final form of compound (cream, patches, suppository, suspension, etc.)

 - Time spent preparing drug

 - Compound ingredients

 - National Drug code

-- Quantity
+- o Quantity

-- Day supply
+- o Day supply

-- Total volume (grams, ml., each, etc.)
+- o Total volume (grams, ml., each, etc.)

 - Proof of payment

 - Prescriber first and last name

 - Prescriber NPI

 - Original cost of drug

-- Amount primary insurance paid on the drug

-- Member paid amount

-- Either download a copy of the prescription reimbursement form from our website (www.ccama.org) or call Member Services and ask for the form.
+- o Amount primary insurance paid on the drug - Member paid amount - Either download a copy of the prescription reimbursement form from our website (www.ccama.org) or call Member Services and ask for the form.